What Is the Difference Between Puppy, Adult, and Senior Dog Foods?

 Your puppy has a small body, but needs big calories to support growth and development.
 So, while it may be tempting to let them chow away at anything they want since they're growing, it's important to make sure each mouthful provides the correct amount of protein and calories without overwhelming their little bodies.
 In addition, many small breed puppies require extra small food or else their tiny teeth will have trouble chewing.

-Look at your puppy or adult dog's food label to ensure you are buying the food that is right for them in their current life stage.
+Examine the differences between puppy and adult dog food labels to ensure you are buying the food that is right for them in their current life stage.
 Your puppy's early growth and development are what will set them up for the rest of their adult life.
 Every puppy is unique, so if you have questions about their diet or feeding schedule, always consult your breeder or veterinarian—they’re always ready to help!

 When Should I Transition to Adult Dog Food?